 There are two types of outpatient treatment programs.
 A daily check-in program only requires you to meet with a drug abuse counselor once a day, while a day-treatment program requires you to stay at the treatment facility for eight hours per day.
 As you don't live at the treatment facility, it's common for drug abuse counselors to give you random drug tests to ensure you're on the right track.

 Inpatient treatment programs allow you to recover in an environment that is free from temptation.
 The centers have medical staff on hand to help you through the detoxification process, in the case of all benzodiazepines like Xanax, can elicit dangerous seizures in severe instances.
 Close medical supervision will be required for these special cases.
 After detox, your day revolves around your recovery.
-A typical day could include group therapy sessions, individual therapy sessions, recreational activities designed to teach you how to have fun without drugs and educational lectures about drug abuse.
+A typical day could include group therapy sessions, individual therapy sessions, recreational activities that promote socialization and interaction without drugs, and educational lectures about drug abuse.